GoogleCloudPlatform/getting-started-python/optional-container-engine/README.md

 You can then browse to the public IP address in your browser to see the bookshelf application.

-# Deploy worker
+## Deploy worker

-`bookshelf-worker.yaml` contains the Kubernetes resource definitions to deploy the worker.
-The worker doesn't need to serve web traffic or expose any ports, so it has significantly less configuration than the frontend. **Update `bookshelf-worker.yaml` file with your Project ID**, then use `kubectl` to create these resources on the cluster:
+Update `bookshelf-worker.yaml` with your Project ID or use `make template`.
+This file contains the Kubernetes resource definitions to deploy the worker.
+The worker doesn't need to serve web traffic or expose any ports, so it has significantly less configuration than the frontend.
+You can use `kubectl` to create these resources on the cluster:

     kubectl create -f bookshelf-worker.yaml

+Alternatively, you can use make:

+    make deploy-backend

 Once again, use `kubectl get pods` to check the status of the worker pods.
 Once the worker pods are up and running, you should be able to create books on the frontend and the workers will handle updating book information in the background.